Flower Girl Dindin

 By this time, Dindin is already 1 year and 7 months.
-When we were planning for Oliver’s wedding several months ago, we thought that by the time of the event, Dindin would be older and wiser and would be more inclined to obey instructions.
+When we were planning for her godfather Oliver’s wedding several months ago, we thought that by the time of the event, Dindin would be older and wiser and would be more inclined to obey instructions as flower girl.

-We prepared everything so that Dindin will be in a good mood and follow instructions.
+We prepared everything so that Dindin will be in a good mood and follow instructions during the wedding and fulfill her role as flower girl.
 The wedding was to be at 1pm.
 She woke up at 10am, we bathed her, and put her in casual clothes first.
-Then we went to the hotel where they were preparing and had lunch there.
+Then we went to the hotel where they were having pre-wedding preparations and had lunch there.
 Then it was time for her to get dressed.

 Her dress was floor length so she trips on it from time to time.
 We asked the staff of the couturier to fix the wardrobe malfunction and what she did was to sew the front part of the skirt so that the hem arched up.
 Cool!
 I think it was good thinking.